Florida’s Statute of Limitations in Criminal Cases

-Florida law provides that the prosecution on a criminal charge on which the defendant has previously been arrested or served with a summons is “commenced” by the filing of an indictment, information, or other charging document.
+Florida law provides that the prosecution on a criminal charge on which the defendant has previously been arrested or served with a summons is “commenced” by filing an indictment, information, or other charging documents.

-Therefore, even if the Information is filed and the warrant is issued within the statute of limitations period, if the Defendant is not arrested until outside the two-year window after the offense allegedly occurs, then the prosecutor with the State Attorney’s Office carries the burden of demonstrating that either:
+Therefore, even if the Information is filed and the warrant is issued within the statute of limitations period, if the Defendant is not arrested until outside the applicable time period after the offense allegedly occurs, then the prosecutor with the State Attorney’s Office carries the burden of demonstrating that either:

 § 775.15(5), Fla.
 Stat.